corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-deployment.md

 ## FutureX

-Corda Enterprise nodes can be configured to store their legal identity keys in [FutureX Vectera Plus](https://www.futurex.com/products/vectera-series) HSMs running firmware version 6.1.5.8.
+Corda: Enterprise Edition  nodes can be configured to store their legal identity keys in [FutureX Vectera Plus](https://www.futurex.com/products/vectera-series) HSMs running firmware version 6.1.5.8.

 In the `node.conf`, the `cryptoServiceName` needs to be set to “FUTUREX”, and `cryptoServiceConf` should contain the path to a configuration file: `futurex.conf`.